 Here’s one no-brainer reason to apply SPF: Daily sunscreen use can reduce the risk of developing skin cancer by 50 percent.
 But there are many benefits to using sunscreen.
 One of the biggest reasons to apply SPF is to prevent premature skin aging.
 Like drinking plenty of water and choosing nutritious foods, shielding your skin should be one of your everyday healthy habits.
 In fact, one study found that people who applied sunscreen daily experienced 25 percent less skin aging over the course of just four years.
 For a broad-spectrum sunscreen with a glowy tint and protection against environmental pollution, add HydraTint Pro Mineral Broad-Spectrum SPF 36 to your regimen.

 Tip 3: Treat wrinkles ASAP

 Your eyes and the thin skin around them can be one of the first telltale signs of aging skin.
-Combat crow’s feet, puffiness, and uneven skin tones by adding a focused product (like Restorative Eye Cream) into your regimen.
+Combat crow’s feet, puffiness, and uneven skin tones by adding a focused product (like Restorative Eye Treatment) into your regimen.
 For the rest of your body, try the Restorative Skin Complex to help clear out damaged elastin and collagen to trigger the production of new elastin and collagen.